 Why Temperature Matters So Much

-What the Science Says About Olive Oil Freshness
+What the Science Says About Olive Oil Freshness Markers

 The quality of extra virgin olive oil is measured by several chemical markers.
-The most important for freshness are acidity and peroxide value.
+The two most important for freshness are acidity and peroxide value.

 Peroxide value measures the initial oxidation of the oil.
 Its limit for consumption is 20 milliequivalents of active oxygen per kilogram of oil.
 Elevation in peroxide value indicates deterioration and loss of key antioxidants, including vitamin E. Heat and light are the primary drivers of rising peroxide value in stored oil.